The weather

 Peak of the torrid season

-As expected, temperatures soared this Tuesday in the western half of the country.
+As expected, temperatures soared yesterday, Tuesday, in the western half of the country.
 They exceeded 37 or 38°C in local points inland from the Ebro River, such as the Ribarroja reservoir (38.3°C) and Vinebre (37.6°C).
 But the hottest weather occurred in Ponent, where temperatures reached and exceeded 39°C for the first time this year in our country.
 Specifically, at the Meteocat station in Lleida-la Femosa, with 39.2°C. Some municipalities in the same region also reached close to 39°C, such as Seròs.
 This is the summary of the highest maximum temperatures reached this Tuesday:

 • 39.2ºC: Lleida-la Femosa